blacklightpy/vaultofknowledge/Executions in Judah-ism.md

 # How Executions Must be Minimal

-**Mishnah Makkot Page 1:10 / Babylonian Talmud, Sefer Nezikin, Makkos, Page 7a:2-3:**
+**Mishnah Makkos, Chapter 1, Page 1, Line 10 (Daf: Babylonian Talmud, Sefer Nezikin, Makkos, Chapter 2: Ellu Hen HaGolin, Page 7a, Lines 2-3:)**

 - A court that executes once in 7 years is characterised as "destructive".
 - Rabbi Elazar upped it to once in 70 years.